HAMLET: Switch your Vision-Language-Action Model into a History-Aware Policy: Experimental Details

 \subsection{Computational Resources}

 \begin{itemize}[leftmargin=*,itemsep=0mm] \item \textbf{GR00T N1.5}: Experiments is conducted on NVIDIA A100 80GB GPUs.
 Fine-tuning with the memory module on 4 GPUs requires $\sim$16 hours, comparable to the standard training time of $\sim$14 hours.
 Initialization of moment tokens with TCL adds $\sim$5 hours on 2 GPUs. \item \textbf{CogACT}: Experiments is conducted on NVIDIA H200 141GB GPUs.
 Fine-tuning with the memory module on 4 GPUs take $\sim$9 hours, compared to $\sim$4 hours for the standard setup.
-TCL-initialization requires $\sim$9 hours on 2 H100 GPUs. \end{itemize}
+TCL-initialization requires $\sim$9 hours on 2 H100 GPUs. \end{itemize} We provide a summarization table detailing the modification costs (\ie model parameters, inference time, and training time) in Table~\ref{tab:modification-cost}.